-To understand the underperformance Harmattan has spoken with the operator and the operator hasstated that the unavailability of the plant during Eskom load shedding has affected the overall performance of the plant. .
-We note that Moshesh need to communicate this to Mediclinic as there are risk involve with the genset integration.
-For example, if a generator fails because of the PV integration, Moshesh will be liable.
-The operator has proposed to install a generator integrator to mitigate the impact of load shedding on the power plant
+To understand the underperformance Harmattan has spoken with the Operator and they have stated that the unavailability of the plant during Eskom load shedding has affected the overall performance of the plant.
+We note that a genset integrator is required to enable the PV plant to generate power during load shedding and that this would interface with the existing Mediclinic generator.
+We note that Moshesh need to communicate this to Mediclinic as there are risk involved with the genset integration.
+For example, if a generator fails because of the PV integration, Moshesh may be liable.

-Harmattan could not review t Biannual Inspection Checklist, Unscheduled Maintenance, and Thermal Report to determine if there were any other issues that may have affected the plant’s performance since they were not provided by the operator
+Semi-annual Inspection Checklist, Unscheduled Maintenance, and Thermal Report were not provided by the Operator for review to determine if there were any other issues that may have affected the plant’s performance.

-We recommend performing a cost benefit analysis looking at various options that could be employed before implementing any solution.
+We recommend performing a cost benefit analysis looking at various options that could be employed to improve the performance of the PV facility before implementing any solutions.

-.
+Durbanville Technical Performance

-Durbanville Technical Performancen
+The following table gives a brief overview of the Durbanville PV installation